GeekTrainer/learn-typescript/m07-working-external-libraries/includes/2-organize-code-using-modules.md

-Like namespaces, **modules** provide a way to organize and categorize your code, enabling you to group related code together.
+**Modules** provide a way to organize and categorize your code, enabling you to group related code together.
 Also, when code is inside a module, it is pulled from the global scope and into the scope of the module.
 This can help you avoid naming conflicts between components in the global namespace.

 > [!TIP]
 > Modules have been a feature of JavaScript since ES6, so they are also supported by TypeScript.
 Before ES6, earlier versions of TypeScript referred to modules as "external modules".